sgpx/notes/postgresql/README.md

 CREATE ROLE
 mydb=# grant all privileges on mydb to myuser;
-ERROR:  relation "mydb" does not exist mydb=# grant all privileges on mytable to myuser;
+ERROR:  relation "mydb" does not exist mydb=# grant all privileges on database mydb to myuser;
+GRANT
+mydb=# grant all privileges on mytable to myuser;
 GRANT
 mydb=# \dt+